mre/endler.dev/content/2022/rust-allocs/index.md

 {{ figure(src="memory.jpg" invert="true") }}

+The `CODE` section contains the compiled code of the program, and the `GLOBAL` section contains static data.
+These two sections are allocated at compile time and are read-only.
+They never change during the program's execution.

+The stack and the heap are allocated at runtime and are read-write.
+They grow and shrink as needed.

-As you can see, the stack is a contiguous region of memory that grows and shrinks as the program executes.
-Let's take a closer look at the stack.
+Now let's take a closer look at the stack.

 ### The Stack

 {{ figure(src="stack_heap.jpg" invert="true") }}

-You can think of a stack as a stack of dinner plates: you can only put a plate on top and remove it from there.
+You can think of the stack as a stack of plates.
+When you add a new plate, you can only place it on top or remove a plate it from there.
 It's very simple, which is what makes it fast.

 A register is used to store the address of the topmost element of the stack which is known as Stack pointer.
 [On Intel x86 machines, this is a dedicated CPU